-If you're writing your own résumé, make those recruiter review seconds count, and do your best to understand how applicant tracking systems work, as well as how to anticipate and design / write for their use.
+If you're writing your own résumé, make those recruiter-review seconds count, and do your best to understand how ATS systems work, as well as how to anticipate and design / write for their use.

-- Polish your résumé so it has a much better chance of getting you headway on your job search.
+Polish your résumé so your have a better chance of making headway in your job search.

 Super fast.
 Super easy.
-You're welcome to book more than one last-minute session.
-The calendar always shows my earliest availability—in your own time zone.
+Iteratively book as many last-minute sessions as you need to get the job done.
+The public calendar always shows my earliest availability in your own time zone.